 Symbol Brief description Explanation Show and hide the navigation menu The navigation menu groups all the settings and display options for the controller in its three main areas: setup, operation and settings. ?
-Show and hide the index of keywords The keyword index is an alphabetically arranged list of all the functions including the possibility to directly navigate to the respective settings screens. $\hat{\Omega}$ Display of the main view The main view during normal operation provides a zone overview with the most important infor- mation at a glance. ு Switch all outputs on and off Once all the zone settings have been made, this button releases all the control outputs.
-The button must be pressed at length so as to avoid unintentional operating errors.
-When the outputs are switched on, the symbol changes to: Ċ Switch all outputs on and off Pressing this button switches off all the control outputs.
-The button must be pressed at length in order to avoid unintentional operating errors.
-After switching off the outputs, the symbol changes to: \mathbb{P}^{\uparrow} Switch Standby on To reduce the setpoint temperatures during pro- duction breaks.
-This button must be pressed at length in order to avoid unintentional operating errors.
-The symbol changes in lowering mode to: Switch Standby off Press this button to switch off standby mode.
+Show and hide the index of keywords The keyword index is an alphabetically arranged list of all the functions including the possibility to directly navigate to the respective settings screens. $\widehat{\mathbf{M}}$ Display of the main view The main view during normal operation provides a zone overview with the most important infor- mation at a glance. Ċ Switch all outputs on and off Once all the zone settings have been made, this button releases all the control outputs.
+The button must be pressed at length so as to avoid unintentional operating errors. Ċ Switch all outputs on and off Pressing this button switches off all the control outputs.
+The button must be pressed at length in order to avoid unintentional operating errors. Ŷ Switch Standby on ₽↓ \mathbb{P}^{\uparrow} Switch Standby off Press this button to switch off standby mode.

 \triangle Diagnosis This symbol is only visible if faults have occurred.
-When pressed, it opens the fault over- view with the fault handling. ନ User level The symbol indicates that the lowest user level without a password is currently active (by default display only).
-Once a higher user level has been released by entering the correspond- ing password, the following symbol will appear instead: \bigcirc Timer This symbol is only visible if the heating timer is activated and the device is switched on or off at the programmed time. xxxx.rzp Recipe file Name of the last recipe loaded.
+When pressed, it opens the fault over-view with the fault handling.
+P User level The symbol indicates that the lowest user level without a password is currently active (by default display only).
+Once a higher user level has been released by entering the correspond- ing password, the following symbol will appear instead: Q Timer This symbol is only visible if the heating timer is activated and the device is switched on or off at the programmed time. xxxx.rzp Recipe file Name of the last recipe loaded.
 If values have been changed after activation of the recipe, an is added to the name.